Division of Gastroenterology, Department of Internal Medicine, Seoul St. Mary’s Hospital, The Catholic University of Korea, Seoul, Korea

 When performing endoscopic mucosal resection (EMR), the use of a cap, commonly referred to as “EMR-C,” is advantageous.
 During this procedure, the endoscopist presses the cap against the normal mucosa surrounding the target lesion and applies light suction to seal the cap outlet.
 The snare was then opened and forced to rest along the inner groove of the rim of the cap to form a loop (Fig. 9).
 The suction was then released, and the cap was used to suck the lesion under a medium to high vacuum.
 After the endoscopist strangulates the lesion by closing the snare, the suction is again released, allowing the snare to close snugly.41 Without suctioning ability from using caps, it would be difficult to ensnare a desired lesion with ease, and it would also be difficult to resect a lesion larger than the diameter of the endoscope.
 The cap is also useful in retrieving resected specimens.

 An over-the-scope clip (OTSC) (Fig. 10) is another therapeutic tool aided by endoscopic caps.
 The OTSC was developed to compress tissue in the gastrointestinal tract; by grabbing more tissue, they allow for obliteration of arterial blood flow underneath the stigmata of recent hemorrhage.
 The OTSC is designed to have a transparent cap at the end of the endoscope, on the outside of which lies a detachable clip that looks like a bear claw.
 Prior to use, the endoscope, aided by a cap, is placed perpendicularly to position the clip immediately above the target lesion as closely as possible.
 The lesion is aspirated from the inside of the cap, after which the clip is deployed.
 The four prongs of the clip anchors the lesion from left to right, continuously compressing the tissue.
 OTSC is not only used as a last resort in unresolved or recurring GI bleeding, but can also be used in other fields of defects, such as perforations and fistulas.
-In these cases, an anchor (OTSC Anchor; Ovesco Endoscopy AG) or twin grasper (OTSC Twin Grasper; Ovesco Endoscopy AG) was used to better approximate the tissue.
+In these cases, an anchor (OTSC Anchor; Ovesco Endoscopy AG) or twin grasper (OTSC Twin Grasper; Ovesco Endoscopy AG) is used to better approximate the tissue.
 Jensen et al.42 performed a randomized controlled trial that compared OTSC’s therapeutic effects as an initial treatment for severe non-variceal upper gastrointestinal bleeding.
 Their results showed that OTSC significantly reduced the rate of further bleeding, regardless of causes, especially in patients with major stigmata of hemorrhage.

 CONCLUSIONS